yashasvikaushik2912/Component-Finder/README.md

 - Developed by Yashasvi Kaushik & Disha Thakur, April 2025.

-License
-[See LICENSE file or specify here if not included.]

 Acknowledgments
 - Thanks to Google for assistance in development and design.
 - Component data sourced from Wikipedia and custom examples.